tnguyen14/tobiko/README.md

 This could be useful as a way to order files in a directory structure.
 For example, files could be named as `1.md`, `2.md`, `3.md` etc. to make sure they're loaded in in order.
 They could then have a custom path is NOT `1.html`, `2.html` etc.

 #### date
 Post or page date is supported by declaring property `date` in JSON or YAML.
 Any [ISO-8601 string formats](http://momentjs.com/docs/#/parsing/string/) for date is supported.

+By default, a file without a `date` specified will have the `date` value of when the file was created.
+(To be more exact, it will have the [`ctime`](http://en.wikipedia.org/wiki/Atime_(Unix)#ctime) value when `grunt` is first run).

-See [momentjs](http://momentjs.com) for more information.
+See [momentjs](http://momentjs.com) for more information about the date format.

 ### Templates
 By default this app uses [Handlebars](http://handlebarsjs.com) as its templating engine.
 However, if you want to use a different templating engine, you can easily do so by plugging in a different `grunt` task that would compile your templating engine of choice.